marcin-osowski/upro/README.md

 ```

 As I understand the NAV is calculated after every trading day.
 To assess
-the performance of `UPRO` I'll compare it to 3x daily `SPY` price changes,
+the performance of `UPRO` I'll compare it to compounded 3x daily `SPY`
-from previous closing price to next closing price.
+price changes, from previous closing price to next closing price.

+### Handling of dividends
+Dividends need to be included for `UPRO`, but also for `SPY` when constructing
+the "ideal" daily 3x SPY benchmark.
+Otherwise it seems that `UPRO` delivers
+lower results than the "ideal" daily 3x SPY benchmark:

+#### TODO: insert a PNG with the chart.